Athens Libraries & Athens Bookshops – A Guide for Book Lovers in Greece

 Beyond its well-stocked bookshelves, Little Tree Books & Coffee is a gathering place for creatives, students, and book lovers.
 The adjoining café serves delicious coffee, homemade lemonade, and Mediterranean-inspired snacks, making it the perfect spot to relax after sightseeing.
 Its inviting outdoor patio is a quiet oasis where you can escape the city’s hustle with a book in hand.

-📌 Pro Tip: Try their homemade lemonade while reading in the shaded courtyard.
+Pro Tip: Try their homemade lemonade while reading in the shaded courtyard.
 It’s one of the best spots to unwind in Athens.

-2. Evripidis / Euripides Bookstore – A Classic Athens Bookstore
+2. Evripidis / Euripides Bookstore, a Classic Athens Bookstore

 Founded in 1955, Evripidis (also spelled Euripides) is one of the oldest and most prestigious Athens bookstores.
 Over the decades, it has grown from a small neighborhood bookshop Athens into one of Greece’s largest independent bookstores, with two branches in Halandri and Kifisia.
-Spanning four floors, Evripidis offers thousands of books in Greek, English, and French, covering everything from literature and philosophy to travel and children’s books.
+Spanning four floors, Evripidis Bookstore offers thousands of books in Greek, English, and French, covering everything from literature and philosophy to travel and children’s books.

 What makes Evripidis stand out is its strong community presence.
 The bookshop regularly hosts literary events, book signings, and cultural discussions, making it a hub for Athens literary scene.
 There’s also a cozy in-store café on the first floor in the Halandri branch and an elegant café in Evripidis or Euripides Kifissia, perfect for those who love to pair a book with a warm cup of coffee.

-📌 Local Tip: Check their event calendar for author meet-and-greets and book presentations.
+Local Tip: Check their event calendar for author meet-and-greets and book presentations.
 It’s a great way to experience Athens literary culture.

-3. Booktique Athens – A Stylish Bookstore in Kolonaki
+3. Booktique Athens, a Stylish Bookstore in Kolonaki

 In Kolonaki, Athens’ most upscale neighborhood, Booktique is a sleek, stylish public bookstore Athens Greece with a curated selection of English and Greek books.
 Run by a fourth-generation bookseller, this charming shop focuses on modern and classic literature, art books, and high-end stationery, making it a favorite among sophisticated readers.